DianZzzz/DianZzzz.github.io/_finance/CFA/Wealth-Management.md

 #### Charitable Remainder Trust
 - An irrevocable donation to a trust and receive a tax deduction for the gift.
 - Provide income for the life of the named beneficiaries.
 When the last-named beneficiary dies, any assets remaining in the trust would be distributed to the charity named in the trust.

+## Client Segment

+### Robo-Adviser (part of the mass affluent client segment)

+- Robo-advisers support advanced asset allocation techniques, implement typically with exchange-traded funds or mutual funds, and are lower-cost alternatives for relatively small portfolios.
+- Robo-advisers enable their clients to use advanced techniques, such as mean–variance optimization, for determining asset allocations

+### Mass Affluent Segment

+- The mass affluent segment covers asset levels between $250,000 and $1 million and serves clients who are focused on building their portfolios and want help with financial planning needs.

+### High-Net-Worth Segment

+- Covers asset levels between $1 million and $10 million and can provide a team of specialized advisers that supports more customized strategies for more sophisticated investments with longer time horizons, greater risk, and less liquidity.

+### Ultra-High-Net-Worth Segment
+- Covers asset levels over $50 million for clients with multi-generational time horizons and provides a wider range of services for complex tax situations, estate planning, bill payment, concierge services, travel planning, and advice on acquiring high-end assets.